retailify/retailify-webpack-stats/README.md

 Our intention is to:

-* write more tests to get a good coverage and test it via circleci or travis
+* write more tests to get a good coverage and test it via travis

-* read RETAILIFY_WEBPACK_STATS_ABSPATH environment variable.
-(Set the absolutePath via the (docker) env)

 * integrate and test: [Adds trackAssets option to plugin](https://github.com/ezhome/webpack-bundle-tracker/pull/24)